Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 ### Training with a Curriculum

-Once we have specified our metacurriculum and curriculums, we can launch `learn.py` using the `–curriculum` flag to point to the metacurriculum folder and PPO will train using Curriculum Learning.
-For example, to train agents in the Wall Jump environment with curriculum learning, we can run `python learn.py --curriculum=curricula/wall-jump/ --run-id=wall-jump-curriculum --train`.
+Once we have specified our metacurriculum and curriculums, we can launch `mlagents-learn` using the `–curriculum` flag to point to the metacurriculum folder and PPO will train using Curriculum Learning.
+For example, to train agents in the Wall Jump environment with curriculum learning, we can run `mlagents-learn --curriculum=curricula/wall-jump/ --run-id=wall-jump-curriculum --train`.
 We can then keep track of the current lessons and progresses via TensorBoard.